shantanuprx/pereassognment/README.md

    d.
 Productservice
    e.
 Userservice
    f.
 Orderservice.
-   g. you can setup catalogserivce as well but implementation for elastic search is not available as of now.
+   g. you can setup catalogserivce as well but implementation for elastic search is not available as of now